 A small species.
+Females are normally found and only two males have been found in Britain in 1941 and in 1981 (Liston, 1982).
 Black except for yellowish-white knees and tibiae of the fore and middle legs.
 The wings are uniformly infuscate.
 Most often seen in the larval stage on garden roses.

-Larvae skeletonise the leaves of rose bushes by feeding on the upper surface of the leaf only.
+Endelomyia aethiops larvae skeletonise the leaves of rose bushes by feeding on the surface of the leaf only.

 Size: 4 - 5mm